elatov/elatov.github.io/_posts/2013-10-03-monitor-thermal-sensors-lm-sensors.md

 >
 > When temperature is retrieved by processor MSR, it is the instantaneous temperature of the given core.
 When temperature is retrieved via PECI, it is the average temperature of each execution cores DTS over a programmable window (default window of 256 ms.) Intel recommends using the PECI output reading for fan speed or other platform thermal control.

-So PECI is another interface that grabs the average temperature across multiple CPUs (or any thermal sensors) and it&#8217;s supposed to be more accurate.
+So PECI is another interface that grabs the average temperature across multiple CPUs (or any thermal sensors) and it's supposed to be more accurate.
 There was also a **PECI_SA** sensor, that actually corresponds to the *System Agent*.
-Looking over <a href="http://virtuallyhyper.com/wp-content/uploads/2013/09/HC23.19.921.SandyBridge_Power_10-Rotem-Intel.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://virtuallyhyper.com/wp-content/uploads/2013/09/HC23.19.921.SandyBridge_Power_10-Rotem-Intel.pdf']);">&#8220;Power management architecture of the 2nd generation Intel Core&#8221;</a>, we see this:
+Looking over <a href="http://virtuallyhyper.com/wp-content/uploads/2013/09/HC23.19.921.SandyBridge_Power_10-Rotem-Intel.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://virtuallyhyper.com/wp-content/uploads/2013/09/HC23.19.921.SandyBridge_Power_10-Rotem-Intel.pdf']);">"Power management architecture of the 2nd generation Intel Core"</a>, we see this:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/09/intel_peci_sa.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/09/intel_peci_sa.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/09/intel_peci_sa.png" alt="intel peci sa Monitor Thermal Sensors With lm sensors" width="958" height="467" class="alignnone size-full wp-image-9633" title="Monitor Thermal Sensors With lm sensors" /></a>